wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-leverage-next-generation-protection/includes/2-intelligent-protections.md

 - Bundling software that offers to install software that is not digitally signed by the same entity.
 - Evasion software that circumvents security products by behaving differently in their presence.

-To use Microsoft Defender for Antivirus to block PUAs, you must being running Windows 10 and then use Microsoft Intune, Endpoint Manager, Group Policy, or PowerShell to block the apps.
+To use Microsoft Defender for Antivirus to block PUAs, you must be running Windows 10 and then use Microsoft Intune, Endpoint Manager, Group Policy, or PowerShell to block the apps.

 To use PowerShell to enable PUA protection, run this command: